BelfrySCAD/openscad_docsgen/WRITING_DOCS.md

     // DefineHeader(TYPE): NEWBLOCKNAME

+or:

+    // DefineHeader(TYPE;OPTIONS): NEWBLOCKNAME

-Where NEWBLOCKNAME is the name of the new block header, and TYPE defines the behavior of the new block.
+Where NEWBLOCKNAME is the name of the new block header, OPTIONS is an optional list of zero or more semicolon-separated header options, and TYPE defines the behavior of the new block.
 TYPE can be one of:

 - `Generic`: Show both the TitleText and body.
 - `Text`: Show the TitleText as the first line of the body.
 - `Label`: Show only the TitleText and no body.
 - `NumList`: Shows TitleText, and the body lines in a numbered list.
-- `BulletListList`: Shows TitleText, and the body lines in a bullet list.
+- `BulletList`: Shows TitleText, and the body lines in a bullet list.
 - `Table`: Shows TitleText, and body lines in a definition table.
 - `Figure`: Shows TitleText, and an image rendered from the script in the Body.
 - `Example`: Like Figure, but also shows the body as an example script.

+The OPTIONS are zero or more semicolon separated options for defining the header options.
+Some of them only require the option name, like `Foo`, and some have an option name and a value separated by an equals sign, like `Foo=Bar`.
+There is currently only one option common to all header types:

+- `ItemOnly`: Specify that the new header is only allowed as part of the documentation block for a Constant, Function, or Module.

 Generic Block Type
 ------------------